Slimnios/SaGess/README.md

  python src\run_sagess.py dataset=Cora
 ```

-4 datasets from `torch_geometric` are supported: Cora, Wiki, EmailEUCore, ego-facebook and one custom dataset loaded as a `.pkl` file.
+4 datasets from `torch_geometric` are supported: Cora, Wiki, EmailEUCore, ego-facebook and one custom SBM dataset loaded as a `.pkl` file.
 All the datasets are downloaded to or placed in the `data` folder.

 Saved checkpoints, wandb log folder and other outputs can be found in the `outputs` folder.